February 24th, 2020

 Final Thoughts on Having the Best Supply Chain Resume

 Both new and experienced supply chain professionals are in high demand right now, but even in a tight job market, it’s only the best and most relevant resumes that get the attention.
 So, if you have supply chain experience, highlight it.
-And if you don’t, focus on career and educational accomplishments that align with supply chain and logistics.
+And if you don’t, but are keen on getting into the supply chain industry, focus on career and educational accomplishments that align with supply chain and logistics.
 For example, pull out any “wins” that relate to innovation and problem-solving, both of which are critical to success in this industry.
 Do your homework, use strong keywords, present yourself in the most compelling possible manner, ace your interview, and get hired!

 For more information on how to job hunt in this digital age, check out this post.